Last Updated on June 10, 2025

 Successive Roman emperors debased the silver currency over the next several hundred years leading to rising prices, price controls and general economic chaos.

-Emperor Constantine attempted to right the ship in 312AD by issuing a massive amount of gold coin.
+Emperor Constantine attempted to right the ship in 312AD by issuing a massive amount of gold coinage.

 The damage, however, was done and a combination of military overextension along with economic decline led to the demise of Rome and its eventual fall in 476AD.